ViktorPopp/OsdevNotes/01_Freestanding_kernel/Rust.md

 ## The Entrypoint

-The final step is the create a file named `src/main.rs`:
+Next we will create out simple entrypoint in `src/main.rs`:

 ```rust
 #![no_std]